spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 To complete this tutorial, you will need the following items

-- Basic knowledge about containers.
-- Basic knowledge of how public cloud platforms operate.
-- Create a Cloud account from one of the following providers.
+- A public cloud account from one of the following providers.
   - [AWS](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account)
   - [Azure](https://learn.microsoft.com/en-us/training/modules/create-an-azure-account)
   - [GCP](https://cloud.google.com/docs/get-started).
-- Register the [cloud account with Palette](https://console.spectrocloud.com/auth/signup).
+- Register the cloud account in Palette.
 Use the following resource for additional guidance.
   - [Register and Manage AWS Accounts](/clusters/public-cloud/aws/add-aws-accounts)
   - [Register and Manage Azure Cloud Accounts](/clusters/public-cloud/azure/azure-cloud)
   - [Register and Manage GCP Accounts](/clusters/public-cloud/gcp#creatingagcpcloudaccount)